6ones/awesome-machine-learning-uses/README.md

-# awesome-machine-learning-uses
+# aAwesome Machine Learning Uses and Applications in Real Life
-A curated list of how Machine Learning is used and applied in real life.
+Want to know who and how people, companies and organizations are using Machine Learning and AI ?